endocrimes/Persist/README.md

 ## Contributing

 ### Issues
-Issues and feature requests are welcome, although the intention is to keep Latch lightweight.
+Issues and feature requests are welcome, although the intention is to keep Persist lightweight.

 ### Submitting Pull Requests
 1. Fork it ( https://github.com/endocrimes/Persist/fork )